DhruvPathak2406/AlgoTrading-Project-1/README.md

 The goal of the project is to demonstrate a complete trading workflow, starting from raw market data and ending with live (paper) trade execution and portfolio performance tracking.

-Due to limited time for final validation and live demonstration, HDFCBANK (NSE) was used as the primary stock for dummy checking, debugging, and live paper trading.
+Due to limited time for final validation and live demonstration, HDFCBANK (NSE), ICICIBANK (NSE) and KOTAKBANK (NSE) were used as the primary stocks for dummy checking, debugging, and live paper trading.
 However, the overall pipeline is generic and supports multiple stocks.
 Historical data for several NSE banking stocks has been included in the repository to demonstrate scalability.

 ---